thegiftofgabes/00-game-workshop/games/Alone-in-a-Role-Playing-Game/major arcana.md

 The High Priestess is telling us to honor traditions, but most importantly- to honor our innate wisdom that lies in our intuition.
 In a relationship context or love reading, the arrival of the High Priestess indicased a higher level of intimacy and vulnerability.

+> honor the innate wisdom that lies in intuition, intimacy, or vulnerability

 ## 3. The Empress

 ![](data:image/svg+xml,%3Csvg%20xmlns='http://www.w3.org/2000/svg'%20viewBox='0%200%20399%20720'%3E%3C/svg%3E)